AdobeDocs/experience-manager-learn.en/help/sites/multi-site-management/create-multinational-translational-project.md

 thumbnail: 36485.jpg
 ---

-# Create a Multi-language Translation Project {#create-multi-language-translation-projects}
+# Create a multi-language Translation Project {#create-multi-language-translation-projects}

 Learn how to create, edit and manage a multi-language translation project for your Language Copy from AEM's Project console